HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Evaluation

-To answer \textbf{RQ1}, we evaluate the cold-start latency of WarmSwap and the Baseline with all functions described in Section~\ref{sec:func_bench}. \emph{Baseline} refers to a traditional AWS Lambda container running offline.
+To answer \textbf{RQ1}, we evaluate the cold-start latency of HotSwap and the Baseline with all functions described in Section~\ref{sec:func_bench}. \emph{Baseline} refers to a traditional AWS Lambda container running offline.
 The Baseline runs the same containers that were built for online AWS Lambda in Section~\ref{sec:AWS_performance_analysis} on an EC2 machine.
-In this experiment, WarmSwap uses bulk restore (see Section~\ref{sec:lazy_migration}) because it has the best performance.
+In this experiment, HotSwap uses bulk restore (see Section~\ref{sec:lazy_migration}) because it has the best performance.
 These serverless containers directly boot the AWS Lambda Runtime Interface during cold starts and use a Python environment and packages pre-installed inside the serverless container.

-Figure~\ref{fig:com_bas_cold} shows that WarmSwap outperforms the Baseline on cold-start latency for serverless functions that require large dependencies.
-WarmSwap is slightly slower than Baseline for the lightweight serverless functions (namely, \emph{helloworld}, \emph{pyase}, \emph{chameleon}, and \emph{json\_ dumps\_load}).
-However, WarmSwap significantly outperforms Baseline for serverless functions that need larger packages (i.e., ``pandas'', ``numpy'', ``scikit-learn'', ``torch'', and ``keras''). \textbf{WarmSwap is 1.2x, 1.8x, and 2.2x faster than Baseline for ``lr~\_serving'', ``cnn~\_serving'', and ``rnn~\_serving'', respectively.}
+Figure~\ref{fig:com_bas_cold} shows that HotSwap outperforms the Baseline on cold-start latency for serverless functions that require large dependencies.
+HotSwap is slightly slower than Baseline for the lightweight serverless functions (namely, \emph{helloworld}, \emph{pyase}, \emph{chameleon}, and \emph{json\_dumps\_load}).
+In production, HotSwap would be configured to avoid caching the trivial dependencies associated with these small serverless functions.
+Nevertheless, HotSwap significantly outperforms Baseline for serverless functions that need larger packages (i.e., ``pandas'', ``NumPy'', ``scikit-learn'', ``torch'', and ``keras''). \textbf{HotSwap is 1.2x, 1.8x, and 2.2x faster than Baseline for ``lr~\_serving'', ``cnn~\_serving'', and ``rnn~\_serving'', respectively.}

-Figure~\ref{fig:com_bas_warm} shows the warm-start latency of WarmSwap and Baseline.
-For all six serverless functions, WarmSwap has similar warm-start latencies with Baseline.
+Figure~\ref{fig:com_bas_warm} shows the warm-start latency of HotSwap and Baseline.
+For all six serverless functions, HotSwap has similar warm-start latencies with Baseline.

-The cold start results show that WarmSwap has a performance advantage only on certain serverless functions.
-Specifically, WarmSwap is designed to solve the large dependency-loading problem in the serverless cold start.
+The cold start results show that HotSwap has a performance advantage only on certain serverless functions.
+Specifically, HotSwap is designed to solve the large dependency-loading problem in the serverless cold start.
 The lightweight functions only import standard and small Python packages.
-So directly booting those functions is faster than using WarmSwap.
-The lightweight functions incur additional overhead because WarmSwap needs to communicate with the dependency manager and migrate the dependency image into the containers, which increases some overhead.
+So directly booting those functions is faster than using [4]HotSwap.
+The lightweight functions incur additional overhead because HotSwap needs to communicate with the dependency manager and migrate the dependency image into the containers, which increases some overhead.